deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 - `HostPort`: Installs an Ingress controller accessible on node ports via `hostPort`.
 - `HostPortWithProxyProtocol`: Installs an Ingress controller accessible on node ports via `hostPort`.
   It uses the proxy protocol to obtain the client's real IP address.
-- `HostWithFailover`: Installs two Ingress controllers: a primary one and a standby.
+- `HostWithFailover`: Installs two Ingress controllers, a primary one and a standby.

 {% alert level="warning" %}
 The `HostWithFailover` inlet is suitable for clusters with a single frontend node.
 It reduces downtime for the Ingress controller during updates.
-This type of inlet is suitable for important development environments, but **not recommended for production**.
+This inlet type is suitable for important development environments, however, it is **not recommended for production**.
 {% endalert %}

 For details on network configuration, refer to [VM Network](/products/virtualization-platform/documentation/admin/platform-management/network/vm-network.html).